Building Qt 6.2 for Raspberry Pi on Raspberry Pi OS

 This might sound strange at first, but just in case, make sure that you DON'T have libzstd development package installed.
-Qt 6 will use the system provided one if installed and it will lead to problems as the rcc tool will fail with a Bus Error inside libzstd.
-So, remove libztsd-dev if it is installed:
+Qt 6 will use the system provided one if installed and it will lead to problems as the rcc tool will fail with a Bus Error inside of the distribution provided libzstd.
+So to get around this issue, remove libztsd-dev if it is installed:

 apt remove libzstd-dev